Server & API

 This means that information from the de-duplicated alert is used to

-update key attributes of the existing alert (like duplicateCount
+update key attributes of the existing alert (like duplicateCount,

 new alert is not shown.

-Alerts are sorted in the Alerta web UI by lastReceiveTime
+Alerts are sorted in the Alerta web UI by lastReceiveTime by default

 so that the most recent alerts will be displayed at the top regardless